Exclusive: Marubeni says Chinese authorities detain three staff at grain unit

 | TOKYO/BEIJING

-TOKYO/BEIJING Three employees at one of Marubeni Corp's (8002.T) grain trading units in China have been detained by authorities, the Japanese trading house said on Thursday, a move industry sources said was prompted by allegations of tax evasion on soy bean imports.
+TOKYO/BEIJING Three employees at one of Marubeni Corp's (8002.T) grain trading units in China have been detained by authorities, the Japanese trading house said on Thursday, a move sources told Reuters was prompted by allegations the unit evaded taxes on soy bean imports.

-The employees worked at a Chinese unit of Marubeni's Columbia Grain, Inc, a spokesman at Marubeni said, adding he did not know why they had been detained.
+The employees worked at a Chinese unit of Marubeni's Columbia Grain, Inc, a spokesman at the trading company said.
+He added he did not know why they had been detained.
+He also said he did not know the nationalities of the employees.

-Japan's chief cabinet secretary, Yoshihide Suga, said none of the detained staff at the unit were Japanese citizens.

-The detentions come amid a wave of soybean defaults in China, where a combination of poor crushing margins and difficulty getting credit has led to a spike in rejected cargoes.

-The extent of the investigation in China was not immediately clear but the sector, which has seen traders use soybean imports as a way to secure cheaper financing for other investments, has suffered a series of defaults.
-Beijing has previously cracked down on similar trading practices involving other commodities such as iron ore and copper.

-The probe into Marubeni's China unit also comes days after the seizure of a bulk carrier owned by Japan's Mitsui O.S.K.
-Lines Ltd (9104.T) in a case related to a wartime claim.
-Mitsui has paid almost $30 million to Chinese claimants and the ship was released, a Chinese court said on Thursday.
+The detentions may signal further complications in strained relations between Japan and China.
+Japan's Mitsui O.S.K.
+Lines Ltd (9104.T) has paid almost $40 million to Chinese claimants, stemming from a wartime claim after the seizure of one of its ships by a court in Shanghai, media in Japan said on Thursday.

-The seizure of the Mitsui bulk carrier set off alarm bells in Japan and the country's top government spokesman warned this week it may damage Japanese business in China.
+The seizure of a Mitsui bulk carrier set off alarm bells in Japan and the country's top government spokesman warned this week it may damage Japanese business in China.

+The probe into Marubeni's China unit comes nearly a year after investigators raided GlaxoSmithKline's (GSK.L) offices in China and detained four senior executives on suspicion of bribery and tax fraud.

-Two sources, including one with direct knowledge of the matter, said one of the Marubeni staff being held is Zhang Wenjing, a trading executive with Columbia Grain.
-Her detention followed tip-offs to customs alleging that the company was evading taxes for soybean shipments sold to a crusher in the province, the sources said.
+One of the Marubeni staff being held is Zhang Wenjing, a trading executive with Columbia Grain, following tip-offs that the company was evading taxes for soybean shipments sold to a crusher in the province, two trade sources told Reuters.

 Another industry source said Zhang and her colleagues were held by customs authorities in the city of Qingdao in Shandong province.
 He could not identify Zhang's colleagues.

-An official at Columbia's Shenzhen office said Zhang was not available and declined to comment when asked if she had been detained.
+One official at Columbia's Shenzhen office reached by Reuters said Zhang was not available and declined to comment when asked if Zhang was detained.

 The Columbia office in Dalian said none of its traders were detained and said Zhang could still be contacted.
-However, Zhang did not answer calls made to her mobile phone.
+However, Zhang did not answer phone calls made to her mobile phone on Wednesday.

 DECLARED CARGO VALUE